 Where a new use is proposed on lands which abut a sensitive land use (i.e. in this case a residential dwelling), a compatibility review must be undertaken to ensure the appropriateness of the development and potential for mitigation measures.
-In this instance the sensitive land use is located to the east of the lands where the proposed amendments are to affect.
-The property line for the residential lot is located approximately 125 metres from the nearest structure where the proposed use is to be located.
-The house is setback approximately an additional 90 metres from the nearest lot line where the amendments are to occur.
-These measurements total to a setback of 215 metres from the nearest barn included in the amendments.
+In this instance, the sensitive land use is located to the east of the lands where the proposed amendments are to affect.
+The property line for the residential lot is located approximately 90 metres (295.3 feet) from the nearest structure where the proposed use is located.
+The house is setback approximately an additional 60 metres (197 feet), and is further buffered by its own large accessory structure uses.
 The review and measures that need to be addressed include the following: